-The LPA should review the sites where they expect the main housing numbers and employment sites to be delivered, using Section 6.4 of this report, the SFRA Maps in Appendix A and the Development Site Assessment and Green Belt land parcels spreadsheets in Appendix B. A Level 2 SFRA will be required if a large site, or group of sites, are within Flood Zone 3 and have strategic planning objectives, which means they cannot be relocated or avoided.
-A Level 2 SFRA may also be required if the majority of the sites are within Flood Zone 2 or are at significant risk of surface water flooding.
-Residual flood risk should also be taken account of when considering options for future work.
+- A large site, or group of sites, are within Flood Zone 3 and have strategic planning objectives, which means they cannot be relocated or avoided, - A cluster of sites are within Flood Zone 2 or are at significant risk of surface water flooding.

-A Level 2 SFRA should build on the source information provided in this Level 1 assessment and should show that a site will not increase risk to others and will be safe for its lifetime, once developed, and the likelihood of passing the Exception Test, if required, as part of a FRA.
+A Level 2 SFRA should build on the source information provided in this Level 1 assessment and should show that a site will not increase risk elsewhere and will be safe for its lifetime, once developed.

-As discussed in Section 6.12, a Level 2 assessment can be used to model the February 2016 climate change allowances, where current EA models are available.
-A Level 2 study may also further assess locations and options, in more detail, for the implementation of open space, or Green Infrastructure, to help manage flood risk in key areas.
+A Level 2 assessment can be used to model the EA's climate change allowances for targeted areas, where current EA models are available.
+A Level 2 study may also further assess locations and options, in more detail, for the implementation of open space, or Green Infrastructure, to help manage flood risk in key areas, and also to assess residual risk from culvert blockage, or defence breaching.

-The LPA will need to provide evidence in their Local Plan to show that housing numbers, economic needs and other sites can be delivered.
-The Local Plan may be rejected if a large number of sites require the Exception Test to be passed but with no evidence that this will be possible.
+Ultimately, the LPA will need to provide evidence in its Local Plan to show that housing numbers, economic needs and other sites can be delivered.
+Proposals within the Local Plan may be rejected if a large number of sites require the Exception Test to be passed but with no evidence that this will be possible.

-Once all sites within this Level 1 assessment have been reviewed by the LPA then further advice or guidance should be sought to discuss possible next steps.
+As sites within this Level 1 assessment have been reviewed by the LPA in the consideration of planning applications, then further advice or guidance may be required to establish how best to progress future development proposals, possibly by a further review of the SFRA.